 A strong pitch will always include the interviews you’ve done or plan to do.

 Anticipate.
 Remember that Briarpatch works on long production cycles (two months in advance of the publication date).
 We’re not a newsy publication, but we do look for incisive analysis about timely trends in politics and culture.
 Make sure your pitch is timed well.

-In between print production, we’re always looking for timely blog posts.
-If there is something important happening in your community or in the world, and you have a unique opinion about it, pitch us the idea for a post under 1,000 words.
+In between print production, we’re always looking for timely online-only articles.
+If there is something important happening in your community or in the world, and you have a unique opinion about it, pitch us the idea for a post of under 1,500 words.

 Know our mandate and audience.
 Make sure your pitch fits with the direction and goals of the publication.
 Briarpatch looks for anti-capitalist, anti-colonial, feminist analysis of grassroots social justice issues in Canada.

 Our audience is non-specialist, non-academic, left-wing, with a strong interest in grassroots stories.
 The best stories are usually character-driven and have a decisive stance on an issue.